 - adaptation of existing sexual ethics, consent & bystander training, for use in a university context

-Local campus screenings of The Hunting Ground are encouraging conversations about the experiences of students portrayed in the film and how they relate to the Australian context.
-As at August 2016, the Project has facilitated 25 staff previews and more than 60 campus screenings, across 29 of Australia’s 39 universities.
+Local campus screenings of The Hunting Ground have been encouraging conversations about the experiences of students portrayed in the film and how they relate to the Australian context.
+As at July 2017, the Project has facilitated 25 staff previews and more than 70 campus screenings, across 33 of Australia’s 39 universities.

-To see which universities are engaged with the project, please click here to view an interactive map showing participating universities and campuses.
+To see which universities have engaged with the project, please click here to view an interactive map showing participating universities and campuses.

 To find out more about hosting a screening at your campus, college or student residence please click here